Harris STUNS Crowd With Trump Truth Bomb

 The targeted policies span a wide range of issues, including those related to what the current administration describes as “radical gender ideology,” climate initiatives labeled as “Green New Deal” policies, union-focused labor practices, and biotechnology programs from the previous administration.

-Beyond executive orders, Trump has called for eliminating diversity, equity, and inclusion programs, approved layoffs affecting thousands of federal employees, and implemented wide-ranging global tariffs that economic analysts note have negatively impacted the stock market.
+Beyond executive orders, Trump called for eliminating diversity, equity, and inclusion programs, approved layoffs affecting thousands of federal employees, and implemented wide-ranging global tariffs that have negatively impacted the stock market.

-These executive actions have targeted multiple policy areas, including efforts to reduce the size of the federal government, reshape trade policies, deregulate fossil fuel industries, and implement more restrictive immigration measures.
-However, some orders, such as those aimed at ending birthright citizenship and freezing foreign aid, have faced legal challenges and been temporarily halted by judges.
+These executive actions targeted multiple policy areas, including efforts to reduce the size of the federal government, reshape trade policies, deregulate fossil fuel industries, and implement more restrictive immigration measures.
+However, some orders, such as those aimed at ending birthright citizenship, tariffs, and freezing foreign aid, faced legal challenges and were temporarily halted by judges.

 The swift policy reversals align with statements Trump made during his campaign.
 According to multiple sources, he had promised to “undo almost everything Biden did” through executive orders, with many changes implemented on his first day back in office.